 - Overcharges and pricing issues

 - Suspension or debarment

-Goldberg Segalla’s Global Insurance Services team has been ranked among the biggest and best practices of its kind in the world.
+Goldberg Segalla’s Global Insurance Services team has been ranked among the world’s biggest and best practices of its kind.
 We leverage that team’s knowledge and experience to help construction clients manage risk through practical and thorough insurance coverage analysis.
-We have extensive experience handling issues such as damages resulting from product or construction defect, fire and global warming claims, and employer’s liability exclusions in commercial general liability (CGL) policies involving construction site subcontractors.
+We have extensive experience handling issues such as damages resulting from product or construction defect, fire, and global warming claims, and employer’s liability exclusions in commercial general liability (CGL) policies involving construction site subcontractors.

-Our combined strength in construction and insurance coverage makes us exceptionally qualified to advise owners or contractors on the implementation of, and compliance with, owner-controlled insurance programs (OCIPs), which owners of large-scale construction projects increasingly require.
-This type of policy provides uniform and universal insurance coverage for the owner, general contractor, and any-tier subcontractors working on the construction site, with the goal of creating a uniform safety/risk management program — and a unified defense — in the event of subsequent litigation related to worker injury, construction defect, or workers’ compensation.
+Our combined strength in construction and insurance coverage makes us exceptionally qualified to advise owners or contractors on the implementation of, and compliance with, CCIPs/OCIPs, which owners of large-scale construction projects increasingly require.
+This type of policy provides uniform and universal insurance coverage for the owner, general contractor, and any-tier subcontractors working on the construction site, with the goal of creating a uniform safety/risk management program—and a unified defense—in the event of subsequent litigation related to worker injury, construction defect, or workers’ compensation.

-One of the key differentiators of Goldberg Segalla’s construction team is our deep understanding of the business of construction.
-That means we understand the intricate financial relationships at play and put that knowledge to work during the project financing phase, where we help clients develop innovative solutions with a focus on expediting revenue procurement and generating cash flow for both the short term and the long term.
+We understand the intricate financial relationships at play in construction projects and put that knowledge to work during the project financing phase, where we help clients develop innovative solutions with a focus on expediting revenue procurement and generating cash flow for both the short term and the long term.
 We analyze financing arrangements, bids, contracts, and other related notices, and we have significant experience with tax-exempt or other special bonds as well as various government programs, incentives, grants, and tax incentives that enable our clients to take their projects to the next level.